oliveralonzo/skill-inspirational-quotes/README.md

 Inspirational quotes for when you need a lift-up or just want to hear some wisdom.
 Quotes from Forismatic.

 ## Examples
-* ""Hey Mycroft, inspire me""
+* "Hey Mycroft, inspire me"
-* ""Hey Mycroft, read me a quote""
+* "Hey Mycroft, read me a quote"

 ## Credits
 Oliver Alonzo - https://github.com/oliveralonzo